madrobot/bash-script-generator/README.md

 This will only accept `yes` or `no` for a value, otherwise, it defaults to disabling the Catch-All Method.

 ## Script Autocompletion
 This script is equipped with an autocomplete helper method.
 Simply execute `<scriptname> generate-autocomplete` to generate an autocomplete script.
-This utilizes the `<scriptname> methods` method to get a list of all available methods/operations.
+This utilizes the `<scriptname> methods` method to get a dynamic list of all available methods/operations, this is done automatically and will update the list of methods as you add more method definitions.

 ### Sourcing the Autocomplete Script
 For the autocomplete to function, you will need to source it into your bash session, best place to do this is in your `~/.profile` by simply including `source path/to/autocomplete/script` and restarting your bash session.
 You may also include it in `/etc/profile` to provide it to all users, although not recommended unless you know what you're doing.